culturemesh/cm-environment/README.md

 7. Contact me for the configuration file (and further instructions, WOOOOOOOO)

+8. Setup your bash

+From SSH, navigate to the home folder:

+	cd ~

+And open up the .bashrc file

+	vim .bashrc

+And copy in this little passage:

+	if [ -d "$HOME/bin" ] ; then
+	  PATH="$HOME/bin:$PATH"
+	fi

+And, of course, save.

 ## THINGS YOU MAY NEED TO CHECK

 1. If your browser isn't showing the culturemesh home page when you